20shaked20/OS-Course/DesignPatterns/README.md

 # DesignPatterns
-This is a Project represnt multiple design patterns implemented in C and C++. </br>
+This Project is about multiple design patterns implemented in C and C++. </br>

 ## Introduction :

 This project is seprated into 4 parts: </br>
 ### Part A:
-implementing a queue and above that a condition queue using the cond variable </br>
+implementing a queue and above that a condition queue using the cond variable. </br>
-using the queue we implemented the design pattern ```Active Object``` and demonstarted how it work using a client - server model. </br>
+using the queue, we implemented the design pattern ```Active Object``` and demonstarted how it works using a client - server model. </br>
->

 ### Part B:
-implemnting a self destructive lock known as guard.</br>
+implementing a self destructive lock to be known as guard.</br>

 ### PART C:
-implemneting singleton design pattern. </br>
+implementing singleton design pattern. </br>

 ### PART D:
-implementing a reactor while demonstarting it under the poll system call, using a client - server model. </br>
+implementing a reactor and later demonstarting it under the poll system call, using a client - server model. </br>

 ## How To Run: